opensearch-project/sql/docs/dev/sql-nested-function.md

 - If the SQL plugin fails to form a valid `nested` DSL query to push down to OpenSearch the query execution cannot be completed.

 ### 2.4 Scope
 The `nested` function in the legacy engine is supported in multiple clauses in SQL.
 A user can use the nested function with the legacy engine in the SELECT, WHERE, GROUP BY, ORDER BY, and HAVING clauses of an SQL statement.
 The V2 engine has the additional query language PPL to support the nested function.
-The V2 engine implementation of the nested function likely won’t include all syntax options as the legacy engine to save development time, avoid additional edge cases, and create a more fluid user experience.
+The V2 engine implementation of the nested function may not include all syntax options as the legacy engine to save development time.
 For example when the `nested` function is used in the WHERE clause, a user can use both of the following syntax options:

 - **nested(field | field, path) OPERATOR LITERAL**
 - **nested(path, expression)**